rahulguptta/Heart-Desies-Prediction/README.md

 **Observations**

-- The first thing is the data has more samples of Male than female.
+- The first thing is that the data has more samples of male than female.

-- Look like Male have more heart problem than female and the tendency of having heart disease increases with age.

-- Female mostly get heart disease after 50 but the chance of getting heart disease in male starts even after 40.
+- Heart Disease is possible for every range of cholesterol level.

-2. Do men have more cholesterol than women?
+#### Do men have more cholesterol than women?

 ```python
 sns.swarmplot(x='Sex', y='Cholesterol', hue = 'HeartDisease', data = df);